zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

     ` ~/.config/{app name}/logs/main.log`
     </details>

-If you are still unsure how to proceed, make a backup of these log files, and then use the following procedure to remove the Wizard's cache.
+If you are still unsure how to proceed, you can optionally make a backup of these log files, and then use the following procedure to remove the Wizard's cache.

 1. Close the Wizard.
 2. Follow the steps according to your operating system: